-Vision… an excerpt from the soon to be released book:
+Vision… an excerpt from the book:

 By definition, vision means we have been given the power to see what we will or may become a reality.
 It is called vision.
 We can use our vision to see victory.
 We can use our vision to see the results of activating our faith.
 We can use our vision to create if statements that have meaning and purpose.
 We can use our vision to dream about the possibilities of a brighter tomorrow.
 It should probably scare, and then excite us when we realize we really can see the future.
 It does not matter how far away we believe we are from the future we want.
 We can see our ultimate destination: success.